OpenSiFli/.github/profile/README.md

 Low-power wireless connectivity is provided via single-mode BLE or dual-mode BT/BLE, offering industry-leading ultra-low power consumption.
 For instance, maintaining a BLE connection with a 1-second interval requires as little as 6µA, while keeping a BT sniff mode (1-attempt) with a 1-second interval requires less than 10uA.

-Here you can find a list of different resources related to developing your own products.
+Here you can find a list of resources to help you develope your own products.

 ## Website